Zarol/InstantPictogram/README.md

 # InstantPictogram
 ## Saharath Kleips
-Originally programmed as a CPE 400 Computer Communication Networks final project (November 23rd, 2015).
+Originally programmed as a CPE 400 Computer Communication Networks final project.
+Turns out I misinterpreted "Social Network."
+It was supposed to be like...
+Social Networking (routing algorithm).

 Currently the server is able to accept messages to create a user, and authenticate users.
 The client simply sends an authentication request on load.